bioexcel/cwl-engine-guide/docs/full_cwl_implementation/reana.md

 > CLI?
 Yes

 REANA's preferred method for submitting and interacting with workflows is through the `reana-client` command line (which is written in Python and can be installed using the Python package manager `pip`).
 Documentation is provided on how to submit and interact with workflows.
-Additionally example workflows and instructions on how to run them are provided allowing for better understanding of how the system works.
+Additionally example workflows, and instructions on how to run them, are provided, allowing for better understanding of how the system works.

 The [REANA-Client](https://reana-client.readthedocs.io/en/latest/) explains the command line options.